edgelesssys/marblerun.sh/content/docs/features/runtimes.md

 Marblerun strives to be runtime-agnostic.
 Currently supported runtimes are described below.
 More will follow in future.

 ## EGo
 [EGo](https://github.com/edgelesssys/ego) is the preferred way for writing confidential Go applications from scratch as well as porting existing ones.
 Usage is very similar to conventional Go programming.
-Continue [here]({{< ref "docs/tasks/build-service-ego.md" >}}) to use it with Marblerun.
+Continue [with our building a service with EGo hands-on]({{< ref "docs/tasks/build-service-ego.md" >}}) to use it with Marblerun.

 ## Edgeless RT
 With [Edgeless RT](https://github.com/edgelesssys/edgelessrt) you can create confidential C++ applications with a low TCB.
-Please follow the build instructions provided [here](https://github.com/edgelesssys/marblerun/blob/master/samples/helloc%2B%2B) to use it with Marblerun.
+Please follow the build instructions provided [in our C++ sample](https://github.com/edgelesssys/marblerun/blob/master/samples/helloc%2B%2B) to use it with Marblerun.

 ## Graphene
 [Graphene](https://grapheneproject.io/) is a popular choice for wrapping unmodified applications into enclaves.